 Let's start at the beginning.
 Group disability insurance is typically covered by a company as an added benefit.

-Group disability plans are guaranteed issue, meaning if you apply for coverage, you will be automatically enrolled.
+Group disability benefit plans are guaranteed issue, meaning if you apply for coverage, you will be automatically enrolled.
 There is little to no medical underwriting.

 On the surface, your group disability insurance coverage can seem like a good benefit.
 However, group disability plans are generally not sufficient for most physicians.

 A client of ours asked if we would help one of his co-workers by reviewing and determining what his disability benefit would pay as his friend was now disabled.

 One day his friend woke up and was blind in one eye and was experiencing issues in his other eye.
 It was evident his work would be affected, and he may be unable to return to work for the foreseeable future.
 He tried to decipher the policy details but admitted the wording was very confusing.
 He knew he needed to wait 180 days before being able to collect on a claim, but beyond that, he was unclear how much he should expect to receive and at what cadence.